bedson87/yeelight_esphome_YLXD42YL_BLE/README.md

 3. Ensure your `secrets.yaml` contains `wifi_ssid` and `wifi_password`.
 4. Flash via OTA or USB Serial.

+## 🛡 Disclaimer
+Working with mains voltage (230V) is dangerous.
+This project is for educational purposes.
+Always ensure the device is unplugged before modification.

 ## 📜 Credits
 * Based on the work by [@syssi](https://github.com/syssi/esphome-yeelight-ceiling-light).
 * Optimized for Single-Core stability.